rahul4694/sirProject/README.md

 5. To run test: `npm test`

 ## Application comprise of two module :
-# CSV DataImport Module Feature
+# CSV Data Import Module Feature
 - Contain list of client in `client collection`.
 - Import request from CSV file URL into `order collection`.
 - Only import request of clients(present in client collection).